 Swarms of insects and itchy bug bites are the darker side of outdoor summer fun.
-The West Nile virus has hit record highs in the U.S. Also of concern is Lyme disease and the emergence of new diseases like Babesiosis as recently reported by the New York times.
+The West Nile virus has hit record highs in the U.S. Also of concern is Lyme disease and the emergence of new diseases like Babesiosis as reported by the New York times in 2012.
 In places with tropical climate we can add malaria and dengue to the list of dangerous diseases.
 Arm yourself with effective protection and find out how you can make your own natural insect repellent for everyday de-bugging.

 Best insect repellent choices

 DEET is the most highly effective insect repellent on the market to date and is the standard of comparison for all other products.
 Most repellents can be used on children who are at least two months old but an adult should apply the product.
 For infants younger than two months cover the baby carrier with a mosquito net.
 Although commercial insect repellents containing DEET and picaridin can be found on supermarket shelves, natural insect repellents may be a better choice in some cases, as they have fewer–or no–harmful effects on the body.

 Some products containing permethrin are recommended for use on clothing, shoes, bed nets, and camping gear and are registered with the EPA for this type of use.
 Permethrin-treated clothing is highly effective as an insecticide and repellent, killing ticks, mosquitoes, and other arthropods even after repeated laundering.
 Some commercial products are available pretreated with permethrin.
 A combination of DEET on skin and permethrin on clothing is considered to be the most effective insect repellent strategy.

 To avoid using DEET or picaridin-based products, especially on young children, opt for natural insect repellents.
 Some good alternatives: